raspberry-pi-maker/IoT/README.md

-# Repo for NVIDIA Jetson series blog
+# Repo for IoT for Makers series blog

 This repo contains the source codes of [MyBlog](https://iot-for-maker.blogspot.com//)